 Yes, you read that right... these images are worthless.

 IF you don't utilize them.
-Your branding, headshot, product and event images are powerful and transformative and can pour more gasoline on the fire your building than just about anything you invest in but that's only true if you use them well.
+Your branding, headshot, product, and event images are powerful and transformative and can pour more gasoline on the fire you're building than just about anything you invest in but that's only true if you use them well.
 Sometimes the 'to do' item of 'get new images' gets mentally checked off our list once we've booked and completed our session but that is only step one.
 What comes next is where the real power is.

-But it can be overwhelming to know exactly where, how and WHEN to use your images.
+But it can be overwhelming to know exactly where, how, and WHEN to use your images.
 So I'm here to help!
-Below I'll walk you through a general framework of where/how/when to post & use your new images in a way that makes the most of your investment, keeps things fresh and yet really consistent for your brand and makes sure the seed of these new images grows tall and strong.
+Below, I'll walk you through a general framework of where/how/when to post & use your new images in a way that makes the most of your investment, keeps things fresh, and yet really consistent for your brand, and makes sure the seed of these new images grows tall and strong.

 1. DON'T IMAGE DUMP